-I was hooking my boyfriend’s laptop up with the Adobe Creative Suite when I saw some bullshit on his computer!
+I met him in Cinematography class.
+He was the coolest guy in class.
+By far, the most assertive and advanced (besides one other). was hooking my boyfriend’s laptop up with the Adobe Creative Suite when I saw some bullshit on his computer!
 As I was waiting for the software to download, I saw his Facebook open.
 We weren’t friends on Facebook and I wondered why?
 Why weren't we "Facebook official"?

 I mentally debated if I should look at his Facebook?

 Do it!
 No. Why?!
 It’s an invasion of privacy.
 Privacy?!
 It’s a public profile, dummy!
 Don't you think it’s a little suspicious he hasn’t sent you a friend request?
 Or that your relationship is not even Facebook official.
 No, silly!
 He can’t even torrent.
 Let alone figure out his Facebook settings.
 This is not a tech savvy guy.
 Tech savvy?!
 What are you talking about?!
 A friend request isn't hard.

 A part of me felt like it was wrong and the other part of me was curious: Why weren’t my boyfriend and I friends on Facebook?
 We both had profiles.
 We both spent time there.
 We had 12 friends in common, and I had no idea what he was posting.

 Look at his profile!